History of Tisch College

 In 2006, thanks to extraordinary philanthropy from Jonathan Tisch, A76, the University College was renamed the Jonathan M. Tisch College of Citizenship and Public Service.
 In 2016, the name was updated to the Jonathan M. Tisch College of Civic Life to better capture the nature of our work and the challenges ahead.

-Over the past 15 years, Tisch College has evolved into a vibrant platform for local and global partnerships, for myriad student learning and service opportunities, and for groundbreaking research.
+Over the past two decades, Tisch College has evolved into a vibrant platform for local and global partnerships, for myriad student learning and service opportunities, and for groundbreaking research.
 We are informed and inspired by past accomplishments, and we seek to build on them as we chart the future direction of the college.

 |1945||Living Flame Memorial Foundation created.|